Patrick-RK/PATRICK-RK/README.md

 - **Game Development:** Experimenting with a roguelite FTL style autobattler using pygame and LLM generated events

 ## 🛠️ Other Projects
-- **Kanji Learning Help:** A React-based app that generates Anki cards to support N4/N5 level kanji learning, making language acquisition more structured and fun.
+- **Kanji Memorization Aid:** A React-based app that generates Anki cards to support the rapid memorisation of Kanji through recollection.
-- **Guitar Fretboard Visualisier**: An app i built to experiment with flask that helps visualise the fretboard based on the note relationships rather than their position on the board to help acquire music theory faster.
+- **Guitar Fretboard Visualisier**: An app I built to experiment with flask that helps visualise the fretboard based on the note relationships rather than their position on the board to help acquire music theory faster.

 ## 🎸 Personal Interests